AngelaM123/Servlets_JSP-Pages/README.md

 6. A tomcat server is used for running the servlets, locally.
 7. The project can be run via the model servlets and the app is running via the jsp files in the browser.

+Business Logic

+The project is a user friendly graphic interface which allows visual management of the database education.
+The GUI is presented with bootstrap and JSP pages.